 Distillation

-Type: note · Status: current · Tags: learning-theory
+Type: kb/types/definition.md · Status: current · Tags: learning-theory

-One of two co-equal learning mechanisms in deployed agentic systems, alongside constraining.
-Distillation is compressing knowledge so that a consumer can act on it within bounded context.
+In KB methodology, distillation is directed context compression — compressing knowledge so that a specific consumer can act on it within bounded context.
+"Directed" because different operational contexts need different extractions from the same source; "context" because the budget is a hard constraint, not a soft guideline.
 Without distillation, the source material often exceeds the consumer's effective context for the task — making the operation infeasible, not merely slow.
-Even when source material would technically fit, undistilled methodology crowds out the actual work — both by consuming tokens and by adding navigational complexity.
-The source can be anything — raw observations, methodology, prior reasoning, accumulated understanding.
-The target is always an artifact that equips a consumer (agent, collaborator) to perform a task.
-Different operational contexts need different extractions from the same source, so multiple distillations are normal — each serves a different consumer-task pair.
+Even when source material would technically fit, undistilled methodology crowds out the actual work — consuming tokens and adding navigational complexity.
+The source can be any already-recorded material — raw observations, methodology, prior reasoning, accumulated understanding — and the target is always an artifact that equips a consumer (agent, collaborator) to perform a task.

 Prior work